sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 ![List of Database Instances 001](https://static.toastoven.net/prod_rds_mssql/db_instance_list_001.png)

 * ❶ Search is available by the name or UUID of a database instance.
-* ❷ With a click on the condition, search results can be filtered by availability area or database instance status.
+* ❷ With a click on the condition, search results can be filtered by availability zone or database instance status.

 ![List of Database Instances > Conditions 001](https://static.toastoven.net/prod_rds_mssql/20200112/output/db_instance_list_cond_001_kr.png)